ClemensElflein/xESC_YF_rev4-adapter/README.md

    > [!WARNING]
    > Do not unplug now!

-   On first firmware boot, it need to flash some settings to the MCU.
+   On absolutely first firmware boot, it need to flash some settings to the MCU.
 You'll see some blink codes.<br>
    Do NOT unplug till you see:
    - 3 simultaneous blinks of the green+red LED (=success), following of a
    - quick blink of the red LED (=no motor connected) as well as a
    - normal green blink (=ROS not connected).

    The whole procedure will only take about 10 seconds.
+Once the procedure got processed it don't get triggered again for this MCU on future firmware flashes.

    If the board doesn't come up with blink signs, unplug and replug it.
 But once you see blink signs, do **not** unplug it before getting the described LED codes of the previous paragraph.